 Hyperlocal advertising was conceived as the next logical step for local businesses to connect with the residents and other small business owners in neighborhood communities.

-The explosion of social media has intersected with the steady upward growth of local online marketing, and the ensuing convergence has positioned hyperlocal marketing as the next “megatrend” online.
+The explosion of social media has intersected with the steady upward growth of local online marketing, and the ensuing convergence has positioned hyperlocal advertising as the next “megatrend” online.

 Television news websites like KFOR.com channel 4 (top five NBC affiliate) in Oklahoma City present you the option to select your local community front and center.
 If you do not select a community in your first few visits it automatically selects one for you through IP address targeting.